nikola-42c/petrohor/README.md

-# Verified Solidity Contracts Fetcher + Loop analyzer
+# Verified Solidity Contracts Sourcecode and Bytecode Analyzer

+Also fetches the contract source code, makes AST from the fetched source code, and fetches the bytecode.

+All the fetched files are in the form of _contract name_\__contract address_.

 ![Architecture overview](images/architecture.png)